omkar-borhade/Skin-Cancer-Detection-Diagnosis-Project/README.md

-# Skin Cancer Detection and Diagnosis

-## !!..IN WORKING..!!
+#   !!..IN WORKING..!!

 ## Progress
 ![Work Progress](https://img.shields.io/badge/Work%20Progress-90%25-brightgreen)

 - 90% work done.
-- Remaining tasks: Modal, final testing, and deployment.
+- Remaining tasks: modal Final testing and deployment.
+-
+# Skin Cancer Detection and Diagnosis

 ## Overview

 This project aims to develop a **Skin Cancer Detection and Diagnosis** application that utilizes deep learning techniques to analyze images of skin lesions.
 The application provides users with the ability to upload images, receive diagnostic predictions, and access information about nearby dermatologists and oncologists.